 What Is The Best Way To Livestream On Facebook?

-If you’re after a simple and basic way to Facebook live stream, then the Facebook app or Facebook desktop interface would be a good option for you.
+If you’re after a simple and basic way to Facebook live stream, then the Facebook app or Facebook Live Producer would be a good option for you.

-For those who want more options, more control and a more professional live stream – there are lots of great software out there.
+For those who want more options, more control and a more professional live stream – there is lots of great software out there.